-Here are the 15 features you need in a complete loss protection/asset protection (LP/AP) software solution.
+Here are the 15 features you need in a complete loss protection (LP) and asset protection (AP) software solution.

-See what makes Solink the best loss prevention video surveillance software system for your business.
+See what makes Solink the best loss prevention video security software system for your business.

 Here’s a basic definition of loss prevention: